SwimmingHoles.info logo

 DIRECTIONS Begin in Eureka Springs in far northwest Arkansas, then:

-HOGSCALD HOLLOW [HOGS]: From a local fan: This is a special spot just outside Eureka Springs.
+HOGSCALD HOLLOW [HOGS]: NOTE: The water here can be low, slow, murky and generally not appealing later in the summer.
+Best to get here in the springtime.
+From a local fan: This is a special spot just outside Eureka Springs.
 From Eureka Springs, take RT 23 south about 8 miles, turn west (right) on RT 108 for about .5 miles then turn south (left) at the first left on RT 148 and proceed down this dirt road quite a ways.
-Four-wheel drive is advised but not totally necessary.
 After a few miles, you pass the Leap, which is a 50 foot drop into the lake.
 I've jumped it and it is easily the most insane thing I've done.
 Keep on driving to the end of the road...it dead ends right into the lake.
 Take the walking trails off to the left.

 THE CLIFFS [CLIF]: From a local fan: Also on Beaver Lake.
 Take RT 62 west out of Eureka Springs to the SECOND RT 187 left turn, turn left.
 Go about 2 miles then right on RT 113, directly before Beaver Dam.
 The second left is a park area where there used to be camping sites available, but the Corps of Engineers shut it down because all the kids that hang out here at night drove the tourists away.
 It's still a great spot.
 Drive all the way to the rear of the park where there are still spots that appear to be camping sites.
 Park here and follow one of the many trails through the trees to the water's edge.